-Cancer of the colon and rectum are closely related but somewhat different in their symptoms, diagnosis and treatment.
-Taken together, “colorectal” cancer is the third most deadly form of cancer and the third most common cancer (based on new cases each year) affecting both men and women.
+Cancer of the colon and rectum are closely related but somewhat different in their symptoms, diagnosis, and treatment.
+Together, cancer of the colon and rectum are know as "colorectal" cancer.
+For both men and women, colorectal cancer is the third deadliest cancer and the third most commonly diagnosed cancer.
+It is the second deadliest form of cancer when men and women are combined.

 Why Early Detection is Key

 Colorectal cancer, perhaps more than other malignancies, may develop through a sequence of benign to malignant growths with the accumulation of mutations in the cells lining the inside of the colon and rectum.
 It is this process which is usually, but not always, gradual that allows for effective screening and the proverbial “nipping in the bud” of precancerous growths (polyps) or early cancers, which have not spread to lymph nodes or other organs, and remain truly curable.